Better Alternatives to Unhealthy Relating

 Using “authenticity” to excuse inconsideration

 It is healthy to live authentically.
-But in relationships, authenticity is always in tension with consideration.
-No one gets to live in complete authenticity at all times, unless they live self-sufficiently on an island, alone.
-Every one of us balances what we authentically want to do with, for instance, what is legal and healthy.
-We balance what we want to do with what we need to do.
-Relationships are a constant balance between authenticity and consideration for the other person(s) in the relationship.
-The way we want to live, what we want to say, and the choices we make are all balanced with caring consideration for our partner and others with whom we live.
+But in relationships, authenticity is in tension with consideration.
+No one gets to live in complete authenticity unless they live on an island, alone.
+We all balance what would be “authentic” to our thoughts, feelings and desires, with what is ethical, legal, and—per the topic of this article—relationally healthy.
+Relationships are a constant balance between authenticity and caring consideration for the other person(s) in the relationship.

 Failing to Accept Influence

 This is disregarding one’s partner’s point, perspective, ideas, preferences or tastes, and simply proceeding as one would as if not in a relationship.
-The opportunity is for both parties to instead "yield to win."
+The antidote is for both parties to "yield to win."

 Brainwashing

-An intense form of invalidation, brainwashing is manipulating someone into believing that their legitimate, and sometimes even superior, views are untenable and need to be forsaken in favor of the brainwasher’s views.
-The brainwasher will have something to gain.
-Research, debate, and verification are devalued, mocked, or disallowed.
-In healthy relationships, differing ideas are given a patient, respectful hearing, and verification of truth and efficacy are welcomed.
+An intense form of invalidation, brainwashing is manipulating someone into abandoning their legitimate views in favor of the brainwasher’s (sometimes untenable) views, from which they somehow benefit.
+Research, evidence, testing and verification are mocked or disallowed.
+By contrast, in healthy relationships, differing ideas are given patient consideration, and verification and testing for efficacy are welcome for the sake of truth and mutual well-being.

 “But”-ing